Symptoms and Treatments for Dog Concussions

 Trouble standing up or balancing following a head injury can quickly indicate a concussion.
 These symptoms may be associated with other long-term problems, such as brain tumor, as well.
 However, if they happen suddenly, concussion is the more likely cause.

 Vomiting can be caused by many underlying issues in dogs.
-If your dog is showing other signs on this list along with vomiting, she is likely suffering a concussion.
+If your dog is showing other signs on this list along with vomiting after experiencing head trauma, she may be suffering from a concussion.
 Take your dog to the emergency vet, as a concussion with vomiting can be dangerous, and vomiting can also lead to dehydration quickly.